Skip to main content

 Sam Howard-Spink

-Clinical Associate Professor of Music Business
+Clinical Associate Professor; Director of Music Business

 Music and Performing Arts Professions

-Sam Howard-Spink PhD is Clinical Associate Professor of Music Business in NYU Steinhardt's Department of Music and Performing Arts Professions.
-His teaching and research interests are in the political-economic systems of international music and interactive media industries and cultures, with a focus on emerging national, regional and diasporic markets.
+Sam Howard-Spink, PhD is Clinical Associate Professor and Program Director of Music Business at NYU Steinhardt's Department of Music and Performing Arts Professions.
+His teaching and research interests are in the political economies of international music industries and cultures, with a focus on national, regional and diasporic markets.
+Among the topics covered in Sam's courses at NYU are cultural and economic "glocalization", hybridization and cosmopolitanism; soft power governance, music diplomacy, national and supranational cultural and copyright policies, and Music Cities policy; music fandoms and fan engagement strategies; and social video, video games, virtual artists and other interactive media involving music.

 A Londoner by birth, Sam was a music business journalist and editor in the UK and Hong Kong before moving to New York in 1999.
-He has a BS in Psychology from the University of Bristol in the UK; an MA in Communications from Hunter College CUNY; and completed his PhD at NYU's Department of Media, Culture and Communication in 2012.
-His dissertation was a comparative study of the music markets and copyright/piracy regimes of Brazil, Canada, and the United States, examined through the critical theoretical lenses of Cultural Hybridization, Network Information Economics, and Modern Social Imaginaries.
-Related research interests include cultural and economic "glocalization" and hybridization, cosmopolitanism, and Music Cities; national and supranational music, cultural, and copyright policies and soft power governance; remix/mashup theory and practice; and social video, video games, holographics, and various other emergent interactive media involving music.
+He has a BS in Psychology from the University of Bristol in the UK; an MA in Communications from Hunter College CUNY; and a PhD in Media Ecology from NYU's Department of Media, Culture and Communication.
+His 2012 doctoral dissertation was a comparative study of industry and governmental responses to Internet music file-sharing/piracy in Brazil, Canada, and the United States, examined through the critical theoretical lenses of Cultural Hybridization, Network Information Economics, and Modern Social Imaginaries.

-Sam's most recent publication is a Sage Business Case study of the K-pop group BTS's role in contemporary South Korean soft power.
-He has written for, among others, Music WeekMusic & Copyright, The Guerrilla Guide to the Music IndustryThe South China Morning Post in Hong Kong, IBM Think Research and openDemocracy.net, and has published academic articles in First Monday and in Portuguese translation in Brazil.
-Research in 2018 included a funded study of changes to US recording industry indicators and metrics, such as Stream Equivalent Albums, and their wider musical, cultural, and political-economic implications.
+Over the course of his career, Sam has written for, among others, Music WeekMusic Business International, Music & Copyright, The Guerrilla Guide to the Music IndustryThe South China Morning Post in Hong Kong, IBM Think Research and openDemocracy.net, and has published academic articles in First Monday and in Portuguese translation in Brazil.
+Research in 2018 included a funded study of changes to US recording industry indicators and metrics.
+He has spoken on panels or given talks at South By South West (SXSW), the Association of Popular Music Education, the Audio Engineering Society, the Brazilian Studies Association, SOAS in London, and numerous guest lectures.
+In 2009, Sam curated CMJ PLAY, a one-day conference on business opportunities for musicians in the interactive, mobile apps, and gaming sectors.

 Selected Publications